Chart Color Schemes

 Devonport features high concentrations of lone person households, with a lower-than-average median household size

-Family households constitute 61.3% of all households, including 20.2% couples with children, 25.8% couples without children, and 14.2% single parent families.
-Non-family households comprise the remaining 38.7%, with lone person households at 35.5% and group households making up 3.2%.
-The median household size is 2.2 people, smaller than the Rest of Tas. average of 2.3.
+Family households dominate at 61.3% of all households, comprising 20.2% couples with children, 25.8% couples without children, and 14.2% single parent families.
+Non-family households make up the remaining 38.7%, with lone person households at 35.5% and group households comprising 3.2% of the total.
+The median household size of 2.2 people is smaller than the Regional Tas. average of 2.3.

 Frequently Asked Questions - Households